 Conventional wisdom says that the best way to learn to become a professional screenwriter is to write more screenplays, because the more scripts you write the better you become.
 Yet the vast majority of people who follow this advice will fail.
 Why is that?

-Either the conventional wisdom is right, and most people fail because they simply lack the talent to pull it off, or the conventional wisdom is wrong.
+Either the conventional wisdom is right and most people fail because they simply lack the talent to pull it off, or the conventional wisdom is wrong.

-When I first started teaching screenwriting at UCLA I believed in the conventional wisdom.
+When I first started teaching screenwriting at UCLA, I believed in the conventional wisdom.
 In every class there’d be one or two students I felt had a real shot at success—there was something different about their writing, something that popped off the page and made me take notice—while the rest of the students, it seemed, probably didn’t have much of a shot.
-And sure enough, those one or two students would go on to careers, while none of the others would.
+And sure enough, those one or two students would go on to have careers, while none of the others would.

 I always felt bad for the students who didn’t make it and wondered if there was something I could be doing to boost their chances.
 I talked to my colleagues who confirmed that unfortunately just because someone has the dream to become a professional writer, it doesn’t mean they have the talent to become a professional writer.
 These folks will eventually realize they don’t have what it takes and will quit to go pursue another dream.
 That’s just the way it is and nothing can change that.